 - Due diligence for land or a conservation restriction gift donated to an eligible Applicant

-NOTE : For projects involving a conservation restriction gift donated to the Applicant or the purchase of a conservation restriction by the Applicant, an undivided one-half joint interest in the conservation restriction must be conveyed to the city or town in which the project is located, or a state agency, to fulfill the grant requirements of Chapter 236 of the Acts of 2002.
+NOTE : For projects involving a conservation restriction gift donated to the Applicant or the purchase of a conservation restriction by the Applicant, an undivided one-half joint interest in the conservation restriction must be conveyed to the city or town in which the project is located, another land trust, or a state agency, to fulfill the grant requirements of Chapter 236 of the Acts of 2002.
 EEA strongly encourages Applicants to fulfill this requirement as part of the original conservation restriction transaction.

 Applications for these grants will be accepted from qualified IRS 501(c)(3) organizations that have been formed for one of the purposes described in Section 4 of Chapter 180 of the General Laws.
 An organization must have 501(c)(3) status at the time an application is submitted.
 Municipalities are not eligible for funding.